rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

 5. **Create a bucket for Terraform states**

-   - Consider skipping the part with setting locks with DaynamoDB from the instructions down below. vvvv
+   - Locking terraform state via DynamoDB is not required in this task, but recommended by the best practices. vvvv
    - [Managing Terraform states Best Practices](https://spacelift.io/blog/terraform-s3-backend)
    - [Terraform backend S3](https://developer.hashicorp.com/terraform/language/backend/s3)

-6. **Create an IAM role for Github Actions(extra step)💫**
+6. **Create an IAM role for Github Actions(Additional task)💫**

    - Create an IAM role `GithubActionsRole` with the same permissions as in step 2:
      - AmazonEC2FullAccess